-Six Square Metres was launched in October 2015.
 Simons is also a novelist and a gardening writer.
-Her book Resurrection in a Bucket – The Rich and Fertile Story of Compost was published by Allen & Unwin in May 2004, and for many years she wrote the popular Earthmother gardening column for The Australian, and today she writes a quarterly gardening column for The Saturday Paper.
+Her book Six Square Metres was launched in October 2015, and a USA edition was published in early 2020.
+Her book Resurrection in a Bucket – The Rich and Fertile Story of Compost was published by Allen & Unwin in May 2004.
+For many years Simons wrote the popular Earthmother gardening column for The Australian, and today she writes a quarterly gardening column for The Saturday Paper.

-As well as writing books Simons is a freelance investigative journalist and feature writer.
-Her long-form journalism has been published in The Monthly, Inside Story and The Age.
+As well as writing books Simons is a freelance investigative journalist.

 Simons has written extensively about the media for numerous publications.
 Simons was the retained media commentator for Crikey from 2005 to 2014.
 She has also written a book on the Australian media called The Content Makers: Understanding the Future of the Australian Media, which was published by Penguin in September 2007.
 Simons wrote Journalism at the Crossroads, which was published in print by Scribe in 2012.